levisstrauss/word-analytics-web-application/README.md

 ## Demo

-A live demo of the application is available at: [Your Demo Link Here](https://word-analytics-web-application.vercel.app/ )
+A live demo of the application is available at: [Word Analytics link](https://word-analytics-web-application.vercel.app/ )

 ![WordAnalytics Screenshot](./src/img/img.png)